Global Emergency Medicine Fellowship

 Vanderbilt’s Global Emergency Medicine Fellowship trains emergency medicine residency graduates in the challenging and broad field of global EM.
 We ensure our fellows get extensive and individualized exposure to diverse areas of global health including global EM systems development, delivery of acute care in low resource settings, global EM education, tropical medicine, and global research.

 The fellowship is one to two years in length, based on the individual fellow’s educational goals and personal interests.
-The program has successfully graduated nine fellows since its inception in 2009.
+The program has successfully graduated ten fellows since its inception in 2009.

 Educational Curriculum